jkciw/bitcoinknowledge/Mining/Mining Probabilities.md

 ![](images/pmf_24hrs_lowhash.png)

 The code to plot the PMF can be found [here](../Mining/pmf.py)

+# Credits
+I would like to thank [Faizal](https://twitter.com/faisal_qrs) for helping with the calculations.
 # References

 [^1]: Rosenfeld, Meni.
 “Analysis of Bitcoin Pooled Mining Reward Systems.” _ArXiv (Cornell University)_, 1 Jan.
 2011, https://doi.org/10.48550/arxiv.1112.4980.\